Really Understanding PPC for Roofing Companies

 - 1 of the 3 has no CRM

-- Quality of the websites varies by company and market
+- The quality of the websites varies by company and market

-- All 3 are sporadic at best with their social brand
+- All 3 are sporadic at best with their social media brand and posting

 - Company #2 has only the owner’s truck wrapped and they use all subs